Stay connected with Wi-Fi Calling

 • Have A&T Wireless?
 Wi-Fi calls to international numbers are be billed based on the international roaming add-on you select:

-• AT&T International Day Pass: Wi-Fi calls to over 200 destinations are included in the daily fee.
+• AT&T International Day Pass (IDP): Wi-Fi calls from an IDP destination to any IDP destination (210+) are included in the daily fee.

 • AT&T Passport: Wi-Fi calls are billed at the low Passport per-minute rate.